 04 of 05

-Homemade fruit leathers or "fruit roll-ups" are a simple, healthy and vegan snack to make in your dehydrator.
+Homemade fruit leathers or "fruit roll-ups" are a simple and vegan snack to make in your dehydrator.
 They're made from mostly fruit and just a bit of sweetener, so they're great for kids and raw foodists.
 Try experimenting with lots of different fruits to find the flavors you like best.
-Try apple cinnamon, or banana mango - my personal favorite (pictured)!Continue to 5 of 5 below.
+Try apple cinnamon, or banana mango (pictured).Continue to 5 of 5 below.

 05 of 05